MILC

 USDA, ARS Western Human Nutrition Research Center

-Daniela is a Food Chemist and the Analytical Coordinator of the MILQ Study at the USDA/ARS Western Human Nutrition Research Center and the Department of Nutrition at the University of California Davis.
+Dr. Hampel is a Food Chemist and the Analytical Coordinator of the MILQ Study at the USDA/ARS Western Human Nutrition Research Center and the Department of Nutrition at the University of California Davis.
 Her research has encompassed three areas: food chemistry, molecular biology, and nutrition, and included method development and studies on natural compounds with potential health benefits in each area.
-Within the field of nutrition, her focus is method development for nutrient analyses in human milk and plasma/red blood cells to assess micronutrient deficiencies in mostly low- and middle-income countries.
+Her focus is method development for nutrient analyses in human milk and plasma/red blood cells to assess micronutrient deficiencies in mostly low- and middle-income countries.

 Additional Team Member: